Close Menu

 These are the most reliable options for leather sofas.
 Made from spandex blends, they stretch in two directions simultaneously, which means they conform to your couch’s exact shape instead of sitting loosely on top of it.
 When a cover fits like a second skin, gravity works in your favor rather than against you.

-Brands like Paulato by GA.I.CO. make bi-elastic covers that buyers on Wayfair consistently praise for fitting modern, angular sofa shapes that other covers can’t handle.
-One buyer noted the cover “fit any shape like a glove because it is stretchy and tucks in nicely.”
+Brands like Paulato by GA.I.CO.—an Italian textile brand specializing in bi-elastic, furniture-grade fabrics—makes slipcovers that Wayfair reviewers consistently praise for fitting angular, modern leather sofas where generic covers fail.
+One buyer noted the cover “fits any shape like a glove because it is stretchy and tucks in nicely.”

 Non-Slip Backed Covers